The UK aesthetics industry is continuing to grow at lightning speed.

 When things go wrong in your line of work, it can have devastating consequences.
 For your clients and your business.
 Insurance is a lifeline that all aestheticians need.

 The public liability part covers you for accidents.
-Things like accidental damage to your clients’ possessions, or trips and falls that happen on your business premises.
+Things like accidental damage to your clients’ possessions, or trips and falls that happen on your premises.
 Again, it’ll cover legal fees and compensation costs.

 Image used under license from iStock.